Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 Specifically, we consider a linear chain of five \ce{^{171}_{}Yb+} ions (matching our 5-qubit MOT problem constructed in Sec.~\ref{subsec:min_qubo_problem}), with an axial trapping frequency of $\omega_z = 2\pi \times 130$ kHz and a magnetic field gradient of $\partial_z B = \SI{19}{\tesla\per\meter}$.
 Under these conditions, the system achieves a maximal two-body coupling strength of $\max_{ij} |J_{ij}| \approx 26.5$~Hz between ions.
 We refer to this value when we set the characteristic energy scale to $J = 26$~Hz (see Eq.~\eqref{eq:5qubit_MOT}), which determines the fundamental timescale for the quantum annealing sweeps analyzed in Sec.~\ref{sec:dd}.
 Next-generation devices offer the potential for substantially enhanced performance through increased magnetic field gradients.
 For instance, with a stronger gradient of $\partial_z B = \SI{150}{\tesla\per\meter}$, the maximal coupling strength increases dramatically to $\max_{ij} |J_{ij}| \approx 1650.6$~Hz (see also Ref.~\cite{Nagies2025}).
 This approximately 60-fold enhancement would correspondingly reduce the required annealing timescales and improve the overall protocol efficiency.

 For atomic qubits encoded in magnetically sensitive states, as employed in the MAGIC scheme, the dominant source of noise arises from fluctuations in the externally applied magnetic field.
 The qubit splitting depends in first order linearly on the field strength through the Zeeman effect, making it highly susceptible to such variations.
 These fluctuations typically originate from ambient laboratory fields, most prominently at 50 Hz and its harmonics, as well as in the tens-of-kilohertz range due to power-supply noise, instabilities in current or voltage sources, and slow thermal drifts in coils or permanent magnets.
 In the absence of magnetic shielding, the noise at 50 Hz typically dominates and in the worst case produces fluctuations with amplitudes up to the order of kilohertz, directly causing dephasing and reducing gate fidelity.
+For example, Ref.~\cite{Merkel2019} reports magnetic field rms noise of around 100 nT without stabilization.
+For \ce{^{171}_{}Yb+} ions, when considering $\ket{F=0, m_F = 0}$ and $\ket{F=1, m_F = + 1}$ in the hyperfine ground state manifold as the qubit states, this corresponds to local-field noise on the order of $\delta h_i^z \approx 1.4$ kHz.
 Additional noise channels further degrade performance.
 Microwave drive amplitude and phase noise introduce Rabi-rate fluctuations and ac Stark shifts, while motional noise from trap-voltage instabilities can modulate the effective magnetic field experienced by the atoms in the gradient.

 Similar issues arise in other quantum-computing platforms.
 Broadly, fast technical noise sets the limit on short-time coherence, whereas slow drifts accumulate over minutes to hours, necessitating compensation through recalibration and active feedback.
 It is the purpose of the rest of the paper to, first, study how such salient error terms impact the possible solution (Sec.~\ref{sec:disorder}) and, second, how dynamical decoupling can be applied to counteract one of the most prominent noise sources (Sec.~\ref{sec:dd}), fluctuations of the longitudinal field (equivalent to fluctuations of the qubit frequencies).